monashcode/show-your-emotions-with-rekognition/README.md

     python3 index.py
     ```

-## Step 4 - Generate a signed url for users without aws credentials to temporarily access the image
+## Step 4 - Generate a signed url for users without AWS credentials to temporarily access the image
 - By default, all objects uploaded to S3 are private.
 In order to allow public access, the object's permissions need to be altered.
 This can be done by altering the Bucket or Object policies, or by creating a temporary URL that allows access.

 - Attempt to access the object by the direct URL (can be located in the object screen in the S3 console).
 Observe that the image is not accessible directly.